I found Sydney Walter Bryan’s death in the Chester Chronicle 28th August 1943 – Sydney BRYAN, Penarlag, KIA Sicily. See the newspaper cutting below.

 Sydney’s father died in Chester Royal Infirmary, and was buried in Hawarden on the 13th August 1947, age 61 years.
 He died before the Hawarden WW2 War Memorial was erected and therefore Sydney’s name was no put forward, sadly so.
 I hope one day that his name will be included in another plaque for all the ones who were missed off.
 They must not be forgotten – “We will remember them.”

-Sydney Walter was probably buried on the day he died, near he die.
+Sydney Walter was probably buried on the day he died, near where he died.
 The Commonwealth War Graves Concentration Report Form tells us that this was at 43.GRIS/289, but I do not know where that is, but he was reburied on the 24th November 1943 at his resting place at Syracuse War Cemetery.

 But someone in the family had the Inscription below added to his Commonwealth War Graves Gravestone.